ntu-news-media-lab/Seekr/README.md

 # 3. Setup

 ## 3.1 Adding the extension to chrome toolbar
-1. Download and unzip this code repository
+1. Download and unzip this code repository.
 2. In Google Chrome, open the chrome menu by clicking on the 3 dots at the top right hand corner.
 Go to More tools > Extensions.
-(Or go to this link: chrome://extensions/ )
+(Or go to this link: chrome://extensions/ ).
-3. Enable 'Developer mode' in the top right hand corner
+3. Enable 'Developer mode' in the top right hand corner.
-4. Click on 'Load unpacked'
+4. Click on 'Load unpacked'.
-5. Select the code repository folder, in this case it will be the folder Seekr
+5. Select the code repository folder, in this case it will be the folder Seekr.
-6. You should see a magnifying glass extension' as a chrome extension
+6. You should see a magnifying glass extension' as a chrome extension.

 ## 3.2 Installing Python and the required libraries for Windows user
 The extension runs on a backend python script.
 Below is the instruction for installing python and the required libraries to run the script.